AC Perugia Calcio: Perugia Calcio (2005–2010)

-From A.S.D.
-Perugia Calcio to A.C.
+A.C.
 Perugia Calcio (2010–present)

-During the summer break 2010, this new club with the same denomination and inheriting the old side history, was entered into the Serie D Girone E.
+In July 2010, a new club with the same denomination as ASD Perugia Calcio and inheriting the old side history, was entered into the Serie D with local entrepreneur Roberto Damaschi as chairman.

 On 10 April 2011, Perugia became the first team of the season to get promoted from Serie D to the Lega Pro Seconda Divisione 2011–12, after a 3–2 home victory against Castel Rigone.
-They eventually won the Girone E. The club also won the 2010–11 Coppa Italia Serie D, beating Turris 1–0 in the final.
+The club also won the 2010–11 Coppa Italia Serie D, beating Turris 1–0 in the final.

-In summer 2011 the club was renamed Associazione Calcistica Perugia Calcio, thus becoming a professional company, to play in the Lega Pro Seconda Divisione/B obtaining immediate promotion to Lega Pro Prima Divisione.
-On 4 May 2014, beating Frosinone 1–0, A.C.
-Perugia won the 2013–14 Lega Pro Prima Divisione championship and gained promotion to Serie B after a 9-year absence from Italy's second highest football division.
+In summer 2011 the club was renamed Associazione Calcistica Perugia Calcio, to play in the Lega Pro Seconda Divisione/B obtaining immediate promotion to Lega Pro Prima Divisione.
+On 4 May 2014, beating Frosinone 1–0, AC Perugia won the 2013–14 Lega Pro Prima Divisione championship and gained promotion to Serie B after a 9-year absence from Italy's second highest football division.
+Additionally, Roman entrepreneur Massimiliano Santopadre acquired full ownership of the club's shares.

 On 2 May 2021, Perugia finished in first place in group B of the 2020–21 Serie C, and were promoted back to the Serie B. Their promotion came after consecutive wins in the last five games on the season, having been in third place, six points from first place.
+The club was relegated back to Serie C at the end of the 2022–23 Serie B season.